-The trial period is 60 days.
+The free trial period is 60 days.
 Requires Windows Vista or Windows 7, 8, 10.

 We communicate in English and in Finnish (Vastaamme tarvittaessa suomeksi)